 Open topic with navigation

-ROLLBACK — end the current transaction and undo execution of any DML statements that was done in the current transaction.
+ROLLBACK — end the current transaction and undo the effect of any DML and DDL statements that was done in the current transaction.

 ROLLBACK [ WORK ] ROLLBACK TO SAVEPOINT

 Stops and ends the current transaction.
 Use the